 Qualification and recognition

-After completing this course, you will receive the nationally endorsed CHC50113 Diploma of Early Childhood Education and Care.
+On completion, you will attain the CHC50113 Diploma of Early Childhood Education and Care.

 How to apply